saintplay/vue-swatches/docs/README.md

   - title: Builtin Popover
     details: This library have a builitin popover with always-on-screen functionality.
   - title: Inline Mode
-    details: Swatches can get rid of the builtin popover and be shown in custom UI.
+    details: You can get rid of the builtin popover and show the swatches in your custom UI.
   - title: Easily Customizable
     details: You can customize every aspect of the component using props and slots.
   - title: SSR Compatibility
     details: You can use it in your server side or in your generated static page.
 Easily use it with Nuxt.js.
   - title: Accessibility Support
-    details: Support for keyboard navigation and alternative text as well.
+    details: Support for alternative text, currently fully accessible with the inline mode
 footer: MIT Licensed | Copyright © 2018-present Diego Jara
 ---